jemstedt/Prompts/MCQ generation.md

 When creating the MCQs follow these rules:

 Rules for the questions:
+<br>(1) The questions must be clear and to the point.
+Avoid complex language and using to many words, when possible.
-<br>(1) The question should not be about really specific details such as exact numbers.
+<br>(2) The question should not be about really specific details such as exact numbers.
-<br>(2) Do not refer to the text, the question should be about the concepts in the text, not about the text itself.
+<br>(3) Do not refer to the text, the question should be about the concepts in the text, not about the text itself.

 Rules for response alternatives:
 <br>(1) All response alternatives must be believable.
 <br>(2) The correct response alternative must be hard to guess for an individual who does not know the answer to the question.
 <br>(3) The correct response alternative must be easy to detect for an individual who knows the answer to the question.
 <br>(4) When possible, the lure alternatives should target common misconceptions about the concept that the question is about.
+<br>(5) Avoid words like "always" and "never" in the alternatives.

 Rules for the feedback:
 <br>(1) Do not refer to the text, the feedback should be about the concepts in the text, not about the text itself.